The historical roots of Mongolians are the best explained in the 1204 AD text The Secret History of Mongols:

 The ancestors of Chinggis Khaan- Burte Chono (meaning grey wolf) and his wife Gua Maral( meaning a beautiful deer), came dialing across the ocean and settled in mount Burkhan Khaldun, at the spring of the Onon river, and gave birth to a boy named Battsagaan.”

-Thousands of years later, the existence of Mongolian nomads is as complicated to understand as the myths surrounding their origin.
+Thousands of years later, the existence of the Mongols nomads is as complicated to understand as the myths surrounding their origin.

 ORIGINS OF MONGOLIANS

 If you asked a Mongolian, are you a descendants of Burte Chono and Gua Maral?” they would probably agree with a nod and a vague smile.
 Of course, they know they are agreeing with mythological belief, but, these ideas have been inherited from their ancestors.
 To most Mongolians, a wolf is not just another animal, but a spirit of nature and men.
 The deer is an aesthetic expression of beauty and has strong ties early shamanism beliefs.